-Wrongful death.
-It’s difficult to think about the loss of a loved one; under the most natural of circumstances (old age, after a long and happy life), but when a family member loses their life due to the recklessness of another, the victim’s surviving family members are left in turmoil.
-This mental anguish brought upon the surviving family after the loss of a loved one due to sudden tragedy may provide them the right to legal action.
+Wrongful death litigation.
+It’s difficult to think about the loss of a loved one.
+Even under natural circumstances (old age, after a long and happy life), It’s difficult to think of losing someone close to us.
+However, when a person dies due to the recklessness of another, the surviving family is left in turmoil.
+This mental anguish brought upon the surviving family after wrongful death may entitle them to pursue legal action.

 A victim of wrongful death may have been the sole provider for their family, leaving them not only in emotional anguish, but in financial ruin as well.
 When a child loses the parent that was providing for him or her, that child suffers not only the catastrophic outcome of no longer having Mom or Dad, but the anxiety of worrying about who will be there for their needs.
 This, too, is considered when litigation is brought after a wrongful death.

-Within this article, the followup to Wrongful Death: The Law After Tragic Loss we’ll provide further insight into what must happen in order for a family to seek the justice owed to them in a time of tragedy.
+Within this article, a comprehensive followup to Wrongful Death: The Law After Tragic Loss we’ll provide further insight into what must happen in order for a family to seek the justice owed to them in a time of tragedy.

-Wrongful death can be a difficult area to litigate.
+Wrongful death law can be difficult to litigate without experience.
 Aside from the emotional aspect of meeting families during the worst time of their lives, the lawyer is also presented with the the knowledge that regardless of liability the negligent party (“defendant”) may not be convicted of a crime in association with the death they caused.
 However, in our wrongful death articles we attempt to look at this area of law from the standpoint of a personal injury attorney.

 The reason for separating civil and criminal is simple: There are many complex differences between lawsuits that are filed by a board certified civil trial lawyer and wrongful death litigation that becomes criminal cases–only criminal cases will turn into convictions.

-As we’ve always mentioned with deep sensitivity on The Law Resource: An experienced attorney is there to seek the maximum compensation on behalf of the family–because they must be provided for after a breadwinner passes away.
-However, always remember nothing can replace the loss of a family member, and compensation simply helps to reduce stress, medical bills, lifetime mental health and grief counseling, and funeral expenses incurred by a family due to someone else’s reckless behavior that ultimately resulted in loss of life.
+An experienced lawyer is there to seek the maximum compensation on behalf of the family.
+Surviving family must be provided for after a breadwinner passes away.
+However, always remember nothing can replace the loss of a family member.
+Compensation helps to reduce stress, medical bills, lifetime mental health and grief counseling, and funeral expenses incurred by a family after they experience a wrongful death.

-It’s important that once retained, the lawyer acts quickly on behalf of the family, because the statute of limitations in the state of Florida is (2) two years from the time of the victim’s death.
-Once exceeded, the statute of limitations will cause the case to be dismissed by the judge no matter how valid and catastrophic the claim.
+It’s important that once retained, the lawyer acts quickly on behalf of the family.
+The statute of limitations in the state of Florida is (2) two years from the time of the victim’s death.
+Once exceeded, the statute of limitations will cause the case to be dismissed by the judge no matter how valid the claim.

 “[…]the greater weight of the evidence required in a civil (non-criminal) lawsuit for the trier of fact (jury or judge without a jury) to decide in favor of one side or the other.”

-Looking at this principle in the context of civil trial litigation and more specifically, personal injury law, the court would use “preponderance of evidence” to determine the standard of proof presented by the lawyer, the expert witnsesses, and the surviving family members who may take the stand.
-“Preponderance of evidence” is used in civil trial in lieu of “beyond a reasonable doubt”, the latter of which is found in criminal cases.
+Looking at this principle in the context of Personal Injury law, the court would use “preponderance of evidence” to determine the standard of proof.
+“Preponderance of evidence” is used in civil trial in lieu of “beyond a reasonable doubt”.
+The latter is found in criminal cases.

-As we’ve discussed at length on the blog in previous articles, the standard of proof is just one area of wrongful death litigation and that many factors must align for a successful outcome (successful meaning justice is granted to surviving family members and they are fairly compensated).
+The standard of proof is just one area of wrongful death law and that many factors must align for a successful outcome.
+In these cases, successful means justice is granted to surviving family members and they are fairly compensated.

-The factors that must align for a wrongful death suit to be litigated can summed up as follows:
+The factors that must align for wrongful death litigation can be summed up as follows:

 - The death must be caused by the recklessness or negligent actions of another or with the sole intent to cause harm, maim, or kill the victim